JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_T4D_README.md

 * Updates to software used in this guide may invalidate lab steps.
 * Please ask you instructor if you require help!

+__Note:__ Where the lab instructions refer to [my prefix], you are expected to use you initials or some other unique identifier to help you distinguish your work.
+The brackets are not necessary.

 # Image Example